How Much Does a Personal Trainer Make a Year?

 The Takeaway

-A personal trainer’s salary can rise and fall with the ebb and flow of clients, but there is also no limit to the amount of money you can make.
-Whether you are working with a few dedicated clients or creating your own global fitness brand, being a personal trainer can be a great way to earn a salary while keeping yourself and your finance goals in shape.
+A personal trainer’s earnings can rise and fall with the ebb and flow of clients, but there is also no limit to the amount of money you can make.
+Whether you’re working with a few dedicated clients or creating your own global fitness brand, being a personal trainer can be a great way to earn a salary while keeping yourself and your finances in shape.

 FAQ

-Personal trainers to wealthy clients and celebrities typically command lucrative salaries.
-The most popular fitness influencers on TikTok and Instagram, for example, can make over $1 million a year.
+Personal trainers who work for wealthy clients and celebrities typically command lucrative salaries.
+The most popular fitness influencers on TikTok and Instagram, for example, may be able to make more than $1 million a year.

 Do personal trainers make $100k a year?

-A well-established personal trainer can make $100,000 a year with experience, marketing savvy, good time management skills, and a loyal client base.
+A well-established personal trainer may be able to make $100,000 a year with experience, marketing savvy, good time management skills, and a loyal client base.

 How much do personal trainers make starting out?